Platform-OS/platformos-documentation/_PlatformOS/how-platformos-works/glossary.md

 ## Authorization Policies

-Authorization policies allow you to restrict access to forms and pages in a flexible way.
+Authorization Policies allow you to restrict access to forms and pages in a flexible way.
 Each form or page can have multiple policies attached to it.

 Each policy is parsed using Liquid and the system will check them in order of their appearance in the code.